ga1312co/portfolio-project/README.md

 5. Deployment in AWS ✅✅✅ (EXPENSIVE - MOVED TO RENDER AFTER COMPLETING IT

 **MIGHT - DO** 🤔🤔🤔
-1. Admin Panel (CMS) with authentication
+1. Admin Panel (CMS) with authentication (Would have to reactivate the backend, probably won't)
 2. Automating tests for CI/CD